 Click here to download a Supervisors Working Grievance Form.

 Step One: Talk to the Supervisor Who’s Working.

 When you see a supervisor working, the first step is to ask them why.

-A grievance can and will be thrown out if we don’t first TALK to the supervisor and try to correct the sups working violation.
-On the grievance form you MUST write down the name of the supervisor or manager who was talked to about the violation.
+On the grievance form, write down the name of the supervisor or manager who was talked to about the violation.

 Usually supervisors will make an excuse about why they’re working (someone has gone to the bathroom, or absenteeism.)
 Whatever the excuse is, write it down so we have a record and they can’t change their argument later.